yextconsulting/pages-starter-react-consulting/README.md

 10. If you did not provide API keys for the `<Reviews>`, `<Nearby>` and `<Locator>` components during step 4, these components will not work properly and will produce errors if used.
 11. If you are working in a sandbox Yext account, refer to the Working With a Sandbox Account section below to see what changes need to be made to the repo.
 12. You’re good to go!
 Run `npm run dev` to spin up a local development server and take a look at your starter site.
+13. See [here](https://drive.google.com/file/d/1A1sNSciY0zD4SVVhRYaoFo9yC7u3InBz/view?usp=sharing) for a detailed video walk-through of these instructions.

 ### Working With A Sandbox Account